Battle of Kingston Harbour: Battle

 About 3pm, the militia shore batteries at Mississauga Point and Fort Frederick began opening up on the American squadron.
-Earle believed the Royal George was safe under the protection of the batteries, but Chauncey continued the attack into the harbour.
+Earl believed the Royal George was safe under the protection of the batteries, but Chauncey continued the attack into the harbour.
 The American vessels sailed past the town and Kingston peninsula, firing at the Royal George and the batteries.
 The four lead vessels crossed the harbour and turned back for another run at the Royal George.
 While turning, the smaller vessels came within range of the two batteries on Point Henry.
 Directing the artillery on Point Henry was Lt.
 Francois T. Lelievre of the Royal Newfoundland Fencibles.
 The ships soon sailed out of range and the small calibre artillery did little damage to the Americans.
 As the ships crossed in front of the peninsula, a militia battery from Fort Frederick opened up and fired on the lead ships.

 While the lead vessels turned, the USS Oneida engaged the batteries and Royal George.
 During the fire fight, American seaman Thomas Garnet hit by a shot from a battery and cut in two.

 Facing the relentless fire from the American squadron, Earle sailed further inland towards the town docks, hotly pursued by Chauncey, who ordered all ships to sail closer to the shore.
 Ned Myers recalled:

 “I was stationed at a gun… and was too busy to see much; but I know we kept our piece speaking as fast as we could for a bit.
 We drove the Royal George from a second anchorage, quite up to a berth abreast of the town.”

 As the Americans fired at the Royal George, many shots missed the ship and landed in the town, damaging many residences.
 With the distance between the ships closing, marines on board the Oneida exchanged fire with the Newfoundland Fencibles on the decks of the Royal George.
 The musketry grew intense and several casualties were sustained by both sides, as well as further damage to residences in town.
-Earle, fearful of an American boarding, ordered reinforcements from the town, and two boatloads of militia and soldiers were dispatched to the Royal George to act as marines.
+Earl, fearful of an American boarding, ordered reinforcements from the town, and two boatloads of militia and soldiers were dispatched to the Royal George to act as marines.